dromara/website/docs/en-us/soul/plugin-springcloud_en.md

 * Application name: it is your specific application name that needs to be invoked after the conditions are matched.

-* soul will obtain the real IP of the corresponding service and initiate http proxy calls from registration center of springCloud.
+* Soul will obtain the real IP of the corresponding service and initiate http proxy calls from registration center of springCloud.